drug-design/course/docs/chapters/structure-based-design.md

 ### Fully Exploiting the Fruits of the Analyses

-Manual design aims at the rapid exploitation of the information revealed by molecules previously tested and the translation of this knowledge into the structure of a new molecule to be synthesized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/fully-exploiting-fruits-analyses-097f90d2'><i class='fa fa-play' aria-hidden='true'></i></button>Manual design aims at the rapid exploitation of the information revealed by molecules previously tested and the translation of this knowledge into the structure of a new molecule to be synthesized.
 In this example, the analyses of known active molecules indicated the existence of two hydrogen bonds as indicated in the view.
 However only one hydrogen bond is exploited by the known molecules.
 *[nce]: New Chemical Entity: a compound not previously described.